 While not all trucks have this recorder, many do and the owners of the truck may “lose” the evidence is a lawyer doesn’t get involved immediately after an accident.

-To learn more about how we can help you preserve evidence that may be crucial to your case, all our law offices now.
+To learn more about how we can help you preserve evidence that may be crucial to your case, call our law office now.